paul-goodall/docker_data_science_lab/README.md

 ## 3.0 - Running DDSL

 This container image is not small! (~15GB) The first usage may take a few mins to download the image.
+To run the image (as-is) - you only need the relevant run-script for mac or windows, as below.

-## Mac usage:
+### 3.1 - Mac usage:

 Open a Terminal and follow the commands below:

+- Download the mac run script: `wget https://raw.githubusercontent.com/paul-goodall/docker_data_science_lab/main/mac_run_ddsl.sh`
-- Inspect the script to ensure you are happy with the default behaviour/settings, and amend as required
+- Inspect the script to ensure you are happy with the default behaviour/settings, or amend as required (see section 3.5 - About the run scripts)
 - Make the script executable:  `chmod 755 mac_run_ddsl.sh`
 - Run the Data Science Lab `./mac_run_ddsl.sh`

+### 3.2 - Win usage:

+Open a Command Prompt and follow the commands below:
+- Check the script to ensure you are happy with the default behaviour, or amend as required
+- Make the script executable:  `chmod 755 win_run_ddsl.bat`
+- Run the Data Science Lab `win_run_ddsl.bat`

+### 3.3 - Using DDSL

+Once running, the DDSL dashboard webpage should present itself, allowing you to get started quickly.

-Once running, you can connect to the Docker Data Science lab through any of the following methods:
+Alternatively, you can connect to the Docker Data Science lab through any of the following methods:
 - `ssh -XY rstudio@localhost -p 2222` - the default password is "password" but you can change this during docker run by editing the `run_ddsl` script
 - `http://localhost:8787` - Rstudio server  (A convenient browser-based IDE for running and testing R+Python code)
 - `http://localhost:3838` - R Shiny server  (For hosting the apps you develop)
 - `http://localhost:8888` - Jupyter notebooks  (Excellent for documentation of your code)

+### 3.4 - Stopping DDSL

 When your session is finished:
 - Stop the data science lab: `docker container stop data_science_lab; docker container prune -f`

-## Win usage:

-Open a Command Prompt and follow the commands below:
-- Check the script to ensure you are happy with the default behaviour, or amend as required
-- Make the script executable:  `chmod 755 win_run_ddsl.bat`
-- Run the Data Science Lab `win_run_ddsl.bat`

-When your session is finished:
-- Stop the data science lab: `docker container stop data_science_lab; docker container prune -f`

-## Simple usage:
+- Your `rstudio` directory will persist on your host machine in the location you specified.

+### 3.5 - About the run scripts

 The below has the following options / disclaimers:
 - HOST_OS can be "win" or "mac"